Connect with others who understand.

 • Early appearance of armpit and pubic hair

 When these changes occur without other signs of early puberty (such as breast development or menstrual periods), this condition is known as premature (early) adrenarche.
-The other features of puberty are likely to occur later, when normally expected.
+The other features of puberty may occur later.

 Irregular Menstrual Periods

 Menstrual periods begin during puberty, often around age 12.
 Irregular periods may occur in CAH due to high androgen levels.
-With CAH, periods may occur less frequently than normal or not at all.
+With both types of CAH, periods may occur less frequently than normal or not at all.
 Irregular periods can continue into adulthood.

 Acne

 Acne is a skin condition that causes pimples when oil and dead skin clog pores and hair follicles.
-Higher-than-normal androgen levels due to classic or nonclassic CAH can increase the amount of oil the skin makes, causing acne to develop.
+Higher-than-normal androgen levels in both forms of CAH can increase the amount of oil the skin makes, causing acne to develop.

 Excess Facial or Body Hair

-High androgen levels can cause hirsutism (excess facial hair and body hair).
-Excess or unwanted hair is one of the most common symptoms of CAH.
+High androgen levels can cause excess facial hair and body hair.
+Excess or unwanted hair is a possible symptom of all types of CAH.

 Rapid Growth

-Androgen is important for normal growth and development in adolescence, but too much of this hormone can cause rapid growth in childhood.
-Rapid growth can also make bones more developed than usual for a child’s age.
+Androgen is important for normal growth and development in adolescence, but a high level can cause rapid growth in childhood.
+Rapid growth can also make bones mature faster than usual for a child’s age in both types of CAH.

 CAH Symptoms in Adults

-CAH can cause different symptoms in adults based on the type and severity of the condition.
+CAH can look different in adults based on the type and severity of the condition.
 Some symptoms can also be caused by the side effects of CAH treatments.

 Shorter-Than-Expected Adult Height

-Although CAH can cause rapid growth in childhood, it can ultimately result in a shorter-than-expected adult height.
+Although both kinds of classic CAH and possibly nonclassic CAH can cause rapid growth in childhood, it can ultimately result in a shorter-than-expected adult height.
 The fast growth can end prematurely, leading to a short stature as an adult.
 Glucocorticoid medications (such as hydrocortisone) that are used to treat classic CAH can also suppress growth.

 Osteoporosis

-CAH symptoms and side effects of CAH treatments can lead to osteoporosis.
-Because bones can be more developed than typical for one’s age with CAH, bone mass also can peak earlier than usual.
-Hormone imbalance and long-term use of glucocorticoid medications can also weaken bones and lead to osteoporosis.
+CAH and side effects of CAH treatments can lead to osteoporosis.
+In people with CAH, bones may mature faster than normal, so bone strength can peak earlier than usual.
+Hormone imbalance and long-term use of glucocorticoid medications can also make bones weaker and lead to osteoporosis.

 Infertility

-Infertility is a condition that makes it difficult or impossible to get pregnant.
-CAH can contribute to infertility because of several factors, including:
+Infertility is a condition that makes it hard or sometimes impossible to conceive (become pregnant).
+All types of CAH can contribute to infertility because of several factors, including:

 • Irregular menstrual periods

 Overall, people with CAH have fewer pregnancies than those without CAH.
 Some people with nonclassic CAH may not know they have the condition until they try to become pregnant.
-Having a more severe form of CAH (such as classic CAH) may make it more difficult to get pregnant.
-When pregnancy does occur, it’s usually normal but does require careful monitoring of the cortisol dose for CAH treatment, including during delivery.
+Having a more severe form of CAH may make it more difficult to become pregnant.
+When pregnancy does happen, it’s usually normal, but requires careful monitoring of the cortisol dose for CAH treatment, including during delivery.

 Body Image Issues

-“Body image” refers to how you see and feel about your body, including how your body works, your shape, and your gender identity.
-Studies have found that women with CAH may be less satisfied with their body image, according to a 2022 study in the Journal of Clinical Medicine.
+“Body image” means how you see and feel about your body — how it looks and how it works.
+Studies have found that women with CAH may be less satisfied with their body image, according to the Journal of Clinical Medicine.

-Obesity (a higher body weight), another factor that’s common with CAH, can have a negative impact on quality of life, according to the researchers.
-Excess androgen levels and glucocorticoid side effects can contribute to obesity and weight gain in CAH.
+Obesity, which may be more common with both classic and nonclassic CAH, can have a negative impact on quality of life, according to researchers.
+Glucocorticoid side effects are mainly what contributes to obesity and weight gain in CAH.

-Health care providers, friends, and family can help support a positive body image, noted the authors.
+Healthcare providers, friends, and family can help support a positive body image, noted the study authors.
 The benefits of receiving this type of support in childhood and adolescence can last into later life, helping to improve quality of life for those living with CAH.

 References